tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 The Intel NUC systems I'm running this stack on have 4 cores and 16G of RAM, so I'll give Spark 2 cores and 4G of memory for now.

+One line worth calling out is the `SPARK_WORKER_PORT=9000`.
+It can be any port.
+If you don't set it, every time a work is restarted the master will have a stale entry for a while.
+It's not a big deal but I like it better this way.

 ```
 cat > spark-env.sh <<EOF
 export SPARK_WORKER_CORES="2"
 export SPARK_WORKER_MEMORY="4g"
 export SPARK_DRIVER_MEMORY="2g"
 export SPARK_REPL_MEM="4g"
+export SPARK_WORKER_PORT=9000
 export SPARK_CONF_DIR="/etc/spark"
 export SPARK_TMP_DIR="/srv/spark/tmp"
 export SPARK_PID_DIR="/srv/spark/pids"